octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/security.md

    (line 199) are unrestricted. **Logged as F-3.** Both ends of the pipe are children of the same user, so the realistic threat is a local process injecting bytes into the pipe — out of scope for the default threat model.
-Worth tightening only if cocoindex ever lets the subprocess be reached over a network socket.
+Worth tightening only if CocoIndex ever lets the subprocess be reached over a network socket.

 ### §B3-SQL — SQL injection